Zeesky-code/medium-latex-extension/README.md

 2. Navigate to `chrome://extensions`
 3. Enable **"Developer mode"** in the top right corner
 4. Click **"Load unpacked"** button in the top left
-5. Select the project folder: `medium-latex-extension`
+5. Select the project folder: `UniTex — Unicode + LaTeX`
 6. The UniTex icon should appear in your toolbar

 ## Usage